 - 2003 – 2015.
 Professor Kelly Mayo and Professor Teresa Woodruff assumed CRS leadership upon the retirement of Professor Schwartz, serving as the Director and Associate Director, respectively.
 During their leadership, the CRS faculty increased membership and expanded to include investigators at Lurie Children’s hospital (currently Stanley Manne Children’s Research Institute) and DePaul University.
 The CRS also administered several large program projects.
 In addition, CRS expanded learning and training opportunities for both students and faculty with the founding of the Illinois Symposium in Reproductive Sciences, a regional meeting for research on reproduction across the Upper Midwest.

-- 2015 – present.
+- 2015 – 2020.
 In 2015, Professor Teresa Woodruff became the CRS Director, and in addition to carrying on and expanding the events established by her predecessors, she has added new dimensions to CRS.
-For example, under Professor Woodruff’s leadership, the CRS developed the first-ever Master of Science in Reproductive Science and Medicine (MS-RSM) program, which is launching its inaugural class in fall 2016.
+For example, under Professor Woodruff’s leadership, the CRS developed the first-ever Master of Science in Reproductive Science and Medicine (MS-RSM) program, which is launching its inaugural class in Fall 2016.
 The MS-RSM program is focused on human reproductive health and provides students with unique exposure to reproductive science and medicine through coursework, laboratory instruction and CRS programming.
 The MS-RSM represents the CRS at its best, as the program is team taught by CRS faculty, staff and trainees who are all committed to keeping the reproductive science and medicine.